-What do you do if you can’t find someone to proofread your script?
+What to do if you can’t find someone to proofread your screenwriting

 28. Beg, steal, or borrow a proofreader

 Some people are absolutely swimming in peers who are available to read their work – but a lot of us aren’t so lucky.
 So how can you proofread your own screenplay?

 We’ve primed some advice just for you on how to proofread your own work without harassing strangers on the street shouting, “Can you please read my script?!”